 - Algra, K., and J. Barnes, J. Mansfeld and M. Schofield (eds.), 1999, The Cambridge History of Hellenistic Philosophy, Cambridge: Cambridge University Press.
-[A monumental work of scholarship.]

-- Sellars, J., (2016), The Routledge Companion to the Stoic Tradition, London: Routledge.
+- Sellars, J. (ed.), 2016, The Routledge Companion to the Stoic Tradition, New York: Routledge.

 Introductions to Stoicism

 - Brennan, T., 2005, The Stoic Life, Oxford: Oxford University Press.
-[A clear and thought-provoking discussion.]

 - Cooper, J. M., 2012, Pursuits of Wisdom: Six Ways of Life in Ancient Philosophy, Princeton: Princeton University Press.
-[See especially pp. 144–225, Chapter 4, “Stoicism as a Way of Life.”]

-- Long, A. A., 2002, Epictetus: a Stoic and Socratic guide to life, Oxford: Oxford University Press.
+- Long, A. A., 2002, Epictetus: A Stoic and Socratic Guide to Life, Oxford: Oxford University Press.

-- Long, A. A., 1986, Hellenistic Philosophy: Stoics, Epicureans, Skeptics, 2nd edition, London: Duckworth.
+- –––, 1986, Hellenistic Philosophy: Stoics, Epicureans, Skeptics, 2nd edition, London: Duckworth.

 - Nussbaum, M., 1994, The Therapy of Desire, Princeton: Princeton University Press.
-[Not really an introduction, but a splendid book accessible to a wide readership.
-Considers the important therapeutic element in Hellenistic philosophy.]

 - Rist, J. M., 1969, Stoic Philosophy, Cambridge: Cambridge University Press.
-[Includes a discussion of the Stoic views on suicide.]

 - Sandbach, F. H., 1994, The Stoics, 2nd edition, London: Duckworth.